 Absolutely!
 Sirenia already did the same with Tragedienne.
 Okay, the second was called Tragica in the Spanish version, but still the same.
 Not in melody, of course, but in approach.

 So, have we gotten ourselves a better record over last?

-I have been somewhat harsh in judgement with the band’s partners in crime like Delain, and seemingly less so with Sirenia.
+I have been somewhat harsh in judgment with the band’s partners in crime like Delain, and seemingly less so with Sirenia.
 But consider this: The former and many of their ilk really delivered much more of the same bland porridge in a boring mainstream fashion.

 Whereas with Sirenia, after their issue-laden last record, Dim Days positively shines.
 It is not only the change in vocalist but also a more thoughtful and detailed delivery.
 At the same time, they neatly sailed around this gruesome cheese cliff and kept the terrible electronics under tight control.